censoredplanet/geodiff-app/README.md

 # geodiff-app
 This repository contains the code associated with the paper **A Large-scale Investigation into Geodifferences in Mobile Apps** (USENIX 2022).
-More information about the project can be found at https://geodiff.app.
 ```
 @inproceedings{kumar2022geodifferences,
   title={{A Large-scale Investigation into Geodifferences in Mobile Apps}},